nextstrain/cli/doc/aws-batch.md

 Next, under the "Advanced details" section, make sure that "EBS-optimized instance" is enabled.

+Create the launch template, then navigate to edit your existing Batch compute environment.
+Under _Launch templates_, set the default launch template to the one you just created.
+Set the default version to the version number of the launch template (`1` if it was just created).
+Save the changes.

-Finally, create a new Batch compute environment that uses your launch template and associate that new compute environment with your Batch job queue.
-Note that you'll need to create a new compute environment even if your existing compute environment is set to use the `$Latest` version of an existing launch template you modified as above.
+> Note: if your compute environment uses the launch template with version set to `$Latest`, you must create a new compute environment to apply any new changes to the launch template.
 Compute environments set to use the `$Latest` version of a launch template are frozen to the latest template version that exists at the time the environment was created, per [AWS Batch documentation][compute environment launch template].
 For this reason, it's recommended to use an explicit version number instead of `$Latest` so that you can easily see what version a compute environment is using (instead of having to correlate compute environment and launch template version creation times).

 To check if it worked, create an empty directory on your computer, make a Snakefile containing the rule below, and run it on AWS Batch using the